Hyperlogarithmic functional equations on del Pezzo surfaces: Introduction

 \subsection{Structure of the paper}

 Throughout the paper, we work in the complex analytic or algebraic setting.

 In Section \S\ref{S:Preliminary-Material}, we recall the basic facts about hyperlogarithms and del Pezzo surfaces which will be used in the rest of the paper.
 In particular, we explain how the functional identities satisfied by hyperlogarithms can be proved algebraically ({\it cf.}\,Proposition \ref{Prop:Symbolic}).
 Section \S\ref{S:Proof} is the main section and that is where Theorem \ref{Thm:MMain} is proved.
 Using Proposition \ref{Prop:Symbolic}, its proof is essentially reduced to the verification that a certain (antisymmetric) tensorial identity ${\bf hlog}=0$ holds true.
+We include at the end of Section \S\ref{S:Proof} some considerations regarding possible generalizations to higher dimensions (blow-ups of projective spaces at general points).
 Finally in Section \S\ref{S:HLog3}, we make the identity $\boldsymbol{\bf H Log}(X_5)$ explicit in some affine coordinates.